 Of course she was right.
 But being right doesn’t always protect you from negative consequences.
 The woman was failing to acknowledge reality.
 The reality is that she knows the dog will bark at her when she walks past the house.
 She knows there is nothing I can do about that.
 Yet she persists in repeatedly taking the same course of action even though she knows that she will be scared by the dog again and again.
 That isn’t a smart way to live your life.

-To illustrate my point, I asked the woman another question using the point I heard mt friend William Aprill make in a recent class:
+To illustrate the idea, I asked the woman another question using the point I heard my friend William Aprill make in a recent class:

-“Do you lock the doors on your house when you go to work?”
+“Do you lock the doors to your house when you go to work?”